AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/advanced/metadata.md

 1. Define the new service
     + __Create Metadata Rendition__: Toggle to active
     + __Endpoint:__ `https://...adobeioruntime.net/api/v1/web/wkndAemAssetCompute-0.0.1/metadata-colors`
-        + This is th URL to the worker obtained during the [deploy](#deploy) or using the command `aio app get-url`.
+        + This is the URL to the worker obtained during the [deploy](#deploy) or using the command `aio app get-url`.
 Ensure the URL points at the correct workspace based on the AEM as a Cloud Service environment.
     + __Service Parameters__
         + Tap __Add Parameter__
             + Key: `colorFamily`